GroupDocs HTML Viewer Tutorial: Convert Any Document to HTML in Minutes

 --output "page1.html"

-Step 4: Implement in Your Application
+Step 4: Implement HTML Viewing in Real Applications

 using GroupDocs.Viewer.Cloud.Sdk.Api;